Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

   replicas: 1
 ```
 2. Create the YOUR-POSTGRESQL-SECRET with the admin credentials for the DB.
 You can skip this step if you include the credentials as an environmentVariable under the spec section.
-3. Edit the [EntandoDatabaseService CRD](../../docs/reference/database-cr.md) for your namespace and external DB requirements.
+3. Edit the [VillanovaDatabaseService CRD](../../docs/reference/database-cr.md) for your namespace and external DB requirements.

 ``` yaml
 apiVersion: entando.org/v1